Graft - opening chapters

 I’d forgotten about Matilda’s chickens.

 I tore open my curtains.
-It was after midnight, and the night felt solid beyond my window.
+It was after midnight, and the darkness felt solid beyond my window.
 I gnawed on my lip as I considered the likelihood of something lurking out there, so close to more people.

 I grabbed my phone and shoes, ran across the dark street with my heart in my throat.
 I stopped by Matilda’s garden shed to fill up a bucket with feed, hoping the chickens wouldn’t be too sick to eat.